LineOne Blog | Business Communication & VoIP Insights

 • Enterprise-level features: $50–$100+/user/month

-Even reputable providers sometimes tuck fees into the fine print.
-Here’s what to watch for:
+Even reputable providers may include fees in the fine print.
+Watch for:

 • Contract cancellation penalties